freshpack/freshpack/README.md

 * [Redux](http://redux.js.org/)
 * [Mobx](https://mobx.js.org/)

-Includes all required dependencies, configuration files, minimal sample applications and original tool commands in the scripts section of package.json (instead of _react-scripts_).
+Includes all required dependencies, configuration files, minimal sample applications and original tool commands in the scripts section of package.json (instead of react-scripts).

+The tools of modern web development are constantly changing and expanding.
+This does not lastly affect configuration files and who does not know problems after webpack updates.
+Rollup and other tools affect the development of webpack (tree shaking, inlining, options instead of configuration files, ..) and so the wheel spins on and on.

-> **No guarantee** for a proper interaction of all necessary dependencies in the latest versions.
-In case of errors, please install previous versions of the affected dependencies.
+Of course, this is critical for **Freshpack**, which always loads the latest versions of various components and assembles them without the ability to test.
+So no guarantee for a proper interaction of all necessary dependencies in the latest versions.

+If you get an error after generating an react app with **Freshpack**, please report an issue on the github page!

 ## Installation
-Node v6 and Yarn are required
+Node v6+ and Yarn are required

-Freshpack does not have its own package manager, it uses internally [Yarn](https://yarnpkg.com) (created by Facebook, Google and other).

 ```bash
 $ yarn global add freshpack
 ```

-One of the most important aspects of Yarn is determinism (predictability).
-The lock file ensures that the same dependencies will always be installed in the same way and order regardless of the machine for a given repository.

-Yarn efficiently queues up requests and avoids request waterfalls in order to maximize network utilization.

-If you've installed a package before, you can install it again without any internet connection.

-In the future we will optionally support Yarn, NPM and [PNPM](https://pnpm.js.org/).

 ## Usage